awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

           },
   ```

-AWS DMS also works with AWS KMS key aliases\.
-For more information about creating your own AWS KMS keys and giving users access to an AWS KMS key, see the *[KMS Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)*\.
+AWS DMS also works with KMS key aliases\.
+For more information about creating your own AWS KMS keys and giving users access to a KMS key, see the *[AWS KMS Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)*\.

-If you don't specify an AWS KMS key identifier, then AWS DMS uses your default encryption key\.
+If you don't specify a KMS key identifier, then AWS DMS uses your default encryption key\.
 AWS KMS creates the default encryption key for AWS DMS for your AWS account\.
 Your AWS account has a different default encryption key for each AWS Region\.

 To manage the AWS KMS keys used for encrypting your AWS DMS resources, use the AWS Key Management Service\.
 AWS KMS combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
 Using AWS KMS, you can create encryption keys and define the policies that control how these keys can be used\.